 September 1994 (STS-64)

-Canadarm is used to position the Shuttle Plume Impingement Flight Experiment (SPIFEX) experimental boom; to deploy and retrieve Spartan 201-II platform; and to support a 6 hour, 51 minute EVA activity by astronauts Mark Lee and Carl Meade.
+Canadarm is used to position the Shuttle Plume Impingement Flight Experiment (SPIFEX) experimental boom; to deploy and retrieve Spartan 201-II platform; and to support a 6 hour, 51 minute EVA by astronauts Mark Lee and Carl Meade.
 The two spacewalkers make history when they test the Simplified Aid for EVA Rescue (SAFER), a small, self-contained propulsive backpack device that provides free-flying mobility for an EVA astronaut in an emergency.

 September-October 1994 (STS-68)